smiakchilo/aem-crash-course/lessons/2.7/part2.md

 Within the `init()` we retrieve a child resource of the current one, by name `secondResource`, and then convert it to a `MySecondModel` object.

 If we tried to do this like `secondResource.adaptTo(MySecondModel.class)`, we would fail because `MySecondModel` is request-adapted and we have just the resource.
-Fortunately, we have the reference to the existing request, and can "cross-breed" it with the reference to `secondResouce` with help of `modelFactory`.
+Fortunately, we have the reference to the existing request and can "cross-breed" it with the reference to `secondResouce` with help of `modelFactory`.

-Eventually we receive an instance of `MySecondModel` which exposes a value map property of `the resource at path _/content/first/second_ while reporting the path of the original request - _/content/first_.
+Eventually, we receive an instance of `MySecondModel` that exposes a value map property of the resource at path `/content/first/second` while reporting the path of the original request - `/content/first`.

 > Want a more real-world example?
 See how we create a list of secondary Sling models ("Tracks") from children of a root resource rendered by the "Album" component [in our sample project](/project/core/src/main/java/com/exadel/aem/core/models/Album.java).

-By using such techniques as those described above, we can leverage versatile backend logic for out AEM components.
+By using such techniques as those described above, we can leverage versatile backend logic for our AEM components.

 ---